Teriks/pake/README.rst

       -j JOBS, --jobs JOBS  Max number of parallel jobs.
 Using this option enables unrelated tasks to run in parallel with a max of N tasks running at a time.
+      --stdin-defines       Read defines from a Python Dictionary piped into stdin.
+Defines read with this option can be overwritten by defines specified on the command line with -D/--define.
       -n, --dry-run         Use to preform a dry run, lists all tasks that will be executed in the next actual invocation.
       -C DIRECTORY, --directory DIRECTORY